wowi42/wowi.io/content/blog/organization-and-tools-to-be-productive.md

 +++
 date = "2018-01-05T02:55:11+04:00"
-title = "Organisation and tools for your startup" draft = true tags = [ "organisation", "tools", "Manager", "startup" ]
+title = "Organisation and tools for your startup" draft = false tags = [ "organisation", "tools", "Manager", "startup" ]
 +++

 Let's start with the basic:

 * Wake up smiling
-* Do some sport
+* Do some sport (morning + evening if possible)
-* Be shaved
-* Be nicely dressed
 * Don't leave your office with a big list of tasks
 * Be "inbox 0" two times a week, at least

 # Mail system

 First of all, if you using something else than Gmail, just stop it.
-Most extensions and tools are wrking for gmail, and gmail is the standard.
+Most extensions and tools in this article are working for gmail, and gmail is the standard.

 # Time